Jongmyo: History

 When it was built in 1394 at the order of King Taejo, the Jongmyo Shrine was thought to be one of the longest buildings in Asia, if not the longest.
 The main hall, known as Jeongjeon, had seven niches or myoshil, each reserved for the spirit tablets of a king and his queens.
 The complex was expanded by King Sejong (r.
 1418–50) who ordered the construction of Yeongnyeongjeon.
 This practice of expansion continued, with the growth of the complex moving from west to east, because of the need to house more memorial tablets during the reigns of later kings until there were a total of 19 myoshil.
 However, during the 1592–1598 Japanese invasions of Korea, Japanese invaders burned down the original shrine and a new complex was constructed in 1601 and has survived to this day.
 The original spirit tablets were saved in the invasion by hiding them in the house of a commoner.

 A king's tablet was enshrined three years after his death, which is the end of the mourning period for a king.
 There are 19 tablets of kings and 30 of their queens, placed in the 19 niches.
 Each niche is very simple and plain in design.
 Only two kings' memorial tablets are not enshrined here.
 In addition to the tablet, there is a panel listing each king's accomplishments.

 The two most recent enshrinements occurred in 1973 and 1991 in Yeongnyeongjeon Room 16, for Crown Prince Euimin and his wife Crown Princess Bangja, respectively.

-The current Jeongjeon is National treasure No. 227 and is the longest building in Korea of traditional design.
+The current Jeongjeon is National treasure and is the longest building in Korea of traditional design.